High Levels of Vitamin E Shown to Reduce Alzheimer's Risk

 One such study was published in April 2010.
 Issue of the journal Alzheimer's Disease.

 For the study, researchers with the Sweden Institute of Gerontology and Geriatrics recruited 232 individuals over 80 years of age with no signs of dementia.

-Vitamin E can be found in a number of foods, but only in small quantities.
+Vitamin E can be found in many foods, but only in small quantities.
 For this reason, many people do not get enough vitamin E daily and could benefit from a supplement.
-The best supplements have vitamin E in the natural form (the synthetic version is about half as effective) and liquid supplements are usually best.
+The best supplements have vitamin E in the natural form (the synthetic version is about half as effective), and liquid supplements are usually best.